 \subsubsection{CSIT Estimation}

-In this subsection, we explain the CSIT estimation.
-We assume that the perfect CSI is given at the users (including the SUs and the TUs) (i.e., perfect CSI at the receiver (CSIR)).\footnote{ In practice, channel estimation errors can occur at receivers, too.
+Now we explain the CSIT estimation.
+We assume that the perfect CSI is given at the users (including the SUs and the TUs) (i.e., perfect CSI at the receiver (CSIR))\footnote{ In practice, channel estimation errors also can occur at the receivers.
 For the sake of conciseness, this paper does not consider the case of imperfect CSIR.
-Incorporating imperfect CSIR is promising as future research.} Assuming time division duplex (TDD) that allow for channel reciprocity, each user sends a pilot sequence to estimate the uplink channel.
+Incorporating imperfect CSIR is promising as future research.}.
+Assuming time division duplex (TDD) that allows the channel reciprocity, each user sends a pilot sequence to estimate the uplink channel.
 Thanks to the reciprocity, the estimated uplink CSI is reused in design of downlink precoders.
-In this case, the CSIT estimation error is modeled based on the finite uplink pilot power and sequence length \cite{Zheng:jsac:22}.
-To incorporate the CSIT imperfection, we assume that CSIT is estimated via linear MMSE at both the LEO satellite and the terrestrial BS.
-Specifically, we denote the estimated channel vectors $\{\hat{\mathbf{g}}_{u}, \hat{\mathbf{z}}_{k}\}\in\mathbb{C}^{M}$ and $\hat{\mathbf{h}}_{k}\in\mathbb{C}^{N}$ as
+In this case, the CSIT estimation error is modeled as a function of the uplink pilot power and pilot sequence length \cite{Zheng:jsac:22}.
+To be specific, we assume that the CSIT is estimated via linear MMSE at both the LEO satellite and the terrestrial BS.
+We denote the estimated channel vectors $\{\hat{\mathbf{g}}_{u}, \hat{\mathbf{z}}_{k}\}\in\mathbb{C}^{M}$ and $\hat{\mathbf{h}}_{k}\in\mathbb{C}^{N}$ as